 Of course, workplace abuse is not the same as child abuse.
-Children by their nature are much more vulnerable and in need of our protection.
+Children are much more vulnerable and in need of adult protection.
 Adults are in a better position to know when something just isn’t right.
 However, the power dynamics are similar because workplace bullies use similar control tactics.
 The key dynamic at the center of both types of abuse, is fear.
-Even though this fear may not be realistic or rational, it has great power over the employee victim.
+Even though this fear may not be rational, it has great power over the employee victim.
 It is the reason employees endure workplace abuse and intimidation for years without approaching management with a complaint.
-Instead of worry about their family’s safety as child victims often do, it’s the desperate need for employment and the fear of job loss that keeps many abused employees at work.
+Instead of worry about their family’s reaction or safety as child victims often do, it’s the desperate need for employment and the fear of job loss that keeps many abused employees at work.

-Here are my arguments, paralleling the original article noted above.
+Here are my application of theory, paralleling the original article noted above.

 1. “Keep this a secret.”

 There are truly evil things going on in certain workplaces about which leadership has no idea.
 Sure there are clues like turnover, employee absenteeism, etc. But workplace bullies are often skilled at making employees feel as though management agrees with them and sanctions their tactics.
 Fear of straight-forward confrontation with this manipulative individual keeps employees silent.
-In addition, sometimes bullies draw coworkers into their confidence and offer full membership into the “power group” cultivating the idea that the bully is right and representing a safe haven from social isolation.
-There have been situations at the end of a culture assessment when I describe the extreme workplace behavior to senior leadership who stare back at me, mouths open, incredulous.
+In addition, sometimes bullies draw coworkers into their confidence and offer full membership into the “power group” cultivating the idea that the bully is right.
+This “power group” also represents a social safe haven.
+At the the end of some of my culture assessments which is generally a series of confidential staff interviews, I describe extreme workplace behavior to senior leadership who stare back at me, mouths open, incredulous.

 2. Threats and fear

 Employees learn very quickly who’s in charge, who calls the shots.
-An example is when an employee questions the bully and gets punished with rumors, defamation and marginalization.
+Case in point, when an employee questions the bully and gets punished with rumors, defamation and marginalization.
 Everyone sees what happens, how the victim of retaliation suffers.
 No one wants that to happen to them.
-Most people want to be liked at work.
-We want to be a part of the group not sit alone at the lunch table.
+Even the most independent workers want to be liked at work.
+We want to be a part of the group – not sit alone at the lunch table.
 The threat of marginalization is very powerful.
 When you add the need for employment and fear of losing one’s livelihood it creates the perfect opportunity for emotional blackmail.

 4. “No one will believe you”

 This one is easy.
-Employees know that a long service bully has been behaving this way for many years.
+Employees know that a long service bully has been behaving this way for years.
 They know that no one has been able to get them fired.
 In the worse case, they have seen the bully dispatch complainers swiftly and with ease.
-The dynamic of emotional manipulation sets up punishment of coworkers that the bully sees as unfriendly to their view and friendly support to those who are aligned with the bully.
+The dynamic of emotional manipulation sets up punishment of coworkers Seen as unfriendly to the bully and friendly to those aligned with the bully.
 Employees wonder, “If all those people weren’t successful in stopping the abuse and intimidation, why would anyone believe me?”

 5. “It’s all YOUR fault”

-You would be surprised at how long employees sit with feelings that it’s them, that if they could only say the right thing in the right way, the bully would see the light.
+You would be surprised at how long employees sit with upset, analyzing if they did something to deserve the abuse.
+Or, if only they could say the right thing in the right way, the bully would see the light.
 When companies bring me in to help with long-standing workplace bullying, I speak with employees who have endured terrible treatment.
-Even after the bully is gone, they still have residual feelings that there was something they could or should have done.
+Even after the bully is gone, they continue to have residual feelings that there was something they could or should have done.
 Bullies are so good at manipulating others to feel responsible for keeping them (the bully) happy and comfortable.
 This co-dependent relationship is well understood in clinical and substance abuse counseling practice and it surely applies here.

 Finally, bullies select their victims carefully.
 They cultivate power-over relationships with those whom they think they can successfully manipulate.
 These might be new staff; new supervisors; or employees who are fundamentally shy or insecure.
 These folks are more likely to bend to ideas that the bully is well-connected in the office and much more powerful.
 Bullies, like abusers, have two ways to deal with coworkers perceived to be more powerful.
 They can cultivate positive relationships with senior management (“suck up” in a way) or they can undercut powerful coworkers with rumors and promoting them as bad or mean.
 Peremptory strikes are an extremely successful technique for getting rid of those who might otherwise have the power to hold the bully accountable.
 The same way that domestic abusers don’t hit their boss, the workplace bully reserves their really abusive treatment for coworkers they perceive as no particular threat to them.

-I would love to hear from you about your workplace experience with these dynamics.(c) Copyright BCS, LLC, 2020 All rights reserved – original 2014, recently updated
+I would love to hear from you about your workplace experience with these dynamics.(c) Copyright Benoit Consulting, LLC 2020 All rights reserved